neo4j/NaLLM/README.md

 # Project NaLLM

 Welcome to the NaLLM project repository, where we are exploring and demonstrating the synergies between Neo4j and Large Language Models (LLMs).
-As a part of our ongoing project, we are focusing on two primary use cases - a **Natural Language Interface to a Knowledge Graph** and **Creating a Knowledge Graph from Unstructured Data**.
+As a part of our ongoing project, we are focusing on three primary use cases - a **Natural Language Interface to a Knowledge Graph**, **Creating a Knowledge Graph from Unstructured Data** and **Generate a Report using both static data and data from LLM**.

 View Demos [here](https://nallm-experiments.ew.r.appspot.com/)